How to Endorse a Check: Checks 101

 Why is it important to endorse the check correctly?

-It is important to endorse the check correctly because failing to do so will cancel or stop the transaction.
+Failing to endorse check correctly will cancel or stop the transaction.
 If done incorrectly, the check will be voided.
-You don’t want that to happen.
-It is advised to be careful when filling out and endorsing a check to avoid delays in payment and other hassles.
+It is advised to be careful when endorsing check to avoid delays in payment and other hassles.
+That’s why you must know how to endorse a check correctly and how to endorse a check to someone else.

 How to endorse the check – Step by step

-We have compiled all the steps you need to take to endorse the check.
+We have compiled all the steps you need to take to endorse a check.
 Let’s take a look!

 Blue and green image with three steps.
 How to endorse a check in three steps: 1.
 Confirm the information is correct.
 2. Turn the check over and find the endorsement area (usually on the left side of check).
 3. Sign within the endorsement area as required.